ZackHolmberg/Blockchain-For-Education/README.md

 Feel free to send [me](mailto:holmbezt@myumanitoba.ca) any feedback that you may have about this project, or alternatively, feel free to make any changes to the repository within a new branch and start a pull request.

 This README will likely be edited to include a project overview and design documentation over the next few weeks.
+My contact information is as follows:

+Name: Zack Holmberg
+Email: holmbezt@myumanitoba.ca